andypowe11/FE-Allocations-2019-2020/README.md

 ## Education & Skills Funding Agency notes

-(These notes are taken from the ODS file at https://www.gov.uk/government/publications/16-to-19-allocation-data-2019-to-2020-academic-year with some information deleted because it is not relevant to the data provided here).
+These notes are taken from the ODS file at https://www.gov.uk/government/publications/16-to-19-allocation-data-2019-to-2020-academic-year with some information deleted because it is not relevant to the data provided here.

 <i>